 Public educational and (vocational) training programmes on organic agriculture are coordinated at a national level, especially on regulatory aspects and on-farm processing of organic farming.
-Capacity building for organic advisors and trainers is currently very limited.
+There hardly exists capacity building for organic advisors and trainers.

 Training programmes relevant for organic farmers focusing on-farm processing are available.
 Organic associations and the Rural Training Institute (LFI) are the most important providers for training courses for organic producers.
 Nearly all courses for organic producers are subsidised (at least 50%) under the regime of the Austrian Rural Development Programme.
 However, the experts interviewed report a lack of public funding for education courses for organic farmers.
 The reported lack of teachers' interest or understanding for organic farming, reflects a limited number of teachers with comprehensive knowledge of organic farming.
 A whole organic track for agricultural education and qualification in organic production at A-level is advisable according to the experts.
-Some agricultural colleges (e.g., Bioschule Schlägl) as well as the University of Natural Resources and Life Sciences (BOKU) offer education on organic farming.

-In Austria, organic farming advice is provided by (organic) farming associations as well as through 'ARGE Bioberatung', which is jointly organized by Bio Austria and the Chamber of Agriculture.
+In Austria, organic farming advice is provided by (organic) farming associations as well as the Chamber of Agriculture 'ARGE Bioberatung'.
 Through close cooperation with the latter, the Organic Farmers' Association Bio Austria is able to draw on national funds for extension services and consulting since 2017.
 The collaboration also builds the foundation for advisory services across all regions in Austria.
 Still funding for extension services is considered not to be sufficient and comes with high administration requirements.
-Bureaucratic duties are reported to reduce the time availability of advisors in their work with organic clients.
+Bureaucratic duties is reported to reduce the time availability of advisors in their work with organic clients.
 Exchange with research organisations is described as not sufficient to support organic knowledge in advisory services.